Class of 2017

 - Hometown: Cincinnati, OH

-Jake spent his Global Inquiry summer conducting independent research in Madrid on how Europe has invested in the sports industry, using the Spanish soccer league, La Liga, as a point of focus.
-He completed an internship as assistant brand manager for Procter and Gamble's Always brand for his Professional Venture summer.
+During his Global Inquiry summer he conducted independent research in Madrid on how Europe has invested in the sports industry, using the Spanish soccer league, La Liga, as a point of focus.
+The next summer he completed an internship as assistant brand manager for Procter and Gamble's Old Spice brand.

-At Notre Dame, Jake is heavily involved in several business clubs, including the Distributive Education Clubs of America (DECA) and the Student International Business Council (SIBC).
-He also works for Fighting Irish Digital Media, and with two on-campus nonprofits: JIFFI and One Shirt One Body.
+At Notre Dame, Jake was involved in several business clubs, including the Distributive Education Clubs of America and the Student International Business Council.
+He also worked for Fighting Irish Digital Media, and with two on-campus nonprofits: JIFFI and One Shirt One Body.